saasbook/hw-hello-rails/Part3.md

 see.
 (As with many Rails methods, `resources 'movies'` would also work, but a symbol usually indicates one of a fixed set of choices rather than an arbitrary string.)
-The root route `'/'`, RottenPotatoes' ``home page,'' will take us to the main Movie listings page by a mechanism we'll soon see called a URL redirection.
+The root route `'/'`, RottenPotatoes' "home page," will take us to the main Movie listings page by a mechanism we'll soon see called a URL redirection.

 (If you want more practice with how the `routes.rb` contents get